QwenLM/Qwen2-VL/README.md

 maximum length of the training data.
 Control this parameter to avoid OOM error.

-For finetuning Qwen2-VL, in case you prefer a lightweight way, e.g. you would like to write your own "train loop".
+**Note:** For finetuning Qwen2-VL, in case you prefer a lightweight way, e.g. you would like to write your own "train loop".
 Here is an alternative repo for reference: [Qwen2-VL-Finetuning](https://github.com/zhangfaen/finetune-Qwen2-VL) .
-The are about 200 lines of effective code for preparing dataset, dataloader, train loop, etc. It is simple and straight forward.
+There are about 200 lines of effective code for preparing dataset, dataloader, train loop, etc. It is simple and straight forward.
+It supports flash_attention2 and distributed training.

 ## Function Calling